slangenbach/udacity-de-nanodegree/capstone/README.md

 This section discusses strategies to deal with the following scenarios:
 1. Data is increased 100x
 2. Data pipeline is run on daily basis by 7 am every day
-3. Database needs to be accessed by 100+ users simultaenously
+3. Database needs to be accessed by 100+ users simultaneously

 #### Data is increased 100x
-Since we decided to use scalable, fully managed cloud services to store and process our data, we might only need to increase the available resources (e.g. number/cpu/ram of Redshift nodes) to handle an increase in data volume.
+Since we decided to use scalable, fully managed cloud services to store and process our data, we might only need to increase the available resources (e.g. number/CPU/RAM of Redshift nodes) to handle an increase in data volume.
 While an increase in Redshift nodes would allow us to load larger static datasets faster, it would not help with an increase in tweets, since those need to pass through Kinesis before being saved to S3 and loaded into Redshift.
 In order to handle an increase in tweets we could switch from processing them individually to processing in batches (logic already